 If you don't want to receive any more calls, you can notify the debt collector in writing to stop contacting you.
 If you notify a debt collector in writing to stop contacting you, the debt collector can't communicate with you further except to:

 You might not want to send a cease-contact letter.
 Stopping a collector from contacting you doesn't make the debt go away.
 And the collector can still take legal action to collect the debt, like filing a lawsuit.
-In fact, a lawsuit might become more likely because the collector doesn't have any other way to contact you or get payment.
+In fact, a lawsuit might become more likely because the collector has no other way to contact you or get payment.

 If you stay in contact with the collector, you might be able to arrange a payment plan or settle the debt for less than you owe.
 Be careful with this option, though.
 Making a partial payment or a promise to pay might reset an expired statute of limitations.